Research data management (148)#

 Wir tauchen ein in die Welt der Open Science und definieren Begriffe wie Open Source, Open Access und die FAIR-Prinzipien (Findable, Accessible, Interoperable and Reuasable).
 Wir diskutieren, wie diese Methoden der [wissenschaftlichen] Kommunikation und des Datenmanagements die Welt verändern und wie wir sie praktisch in unsere Arbeit integrieren können.
 Dabei spielen Aspekte wie Copyright und Lizenzierung eine wichtige Rolle.

-Tags: Research Data Management, Open Access, FAIR-Principles, Licensing
+Tags: Research Data Management, Open Access, FAIR-Principles, Licensing, Include In Dalia

 Content type: Slides